glouppe/info8006-introduction-to-ai/lecture6.md

 If the prediction $p(\mathbf{x}\_{t+1} | \mathbf{e}\_{1:t})$ is Gaussian and the sensor model $p(\mathbf{e}\_{t+1} | \mathbf{x}\_{t+1})$ is linear Gaussian, then after conditioning on new evidence, the updated distribution
 $$p(\mathbf{x}\_{t+1} | \mathbf{e}\_{1:t+1}) = \alpha p(\mathbf{e}\_{t+1} | \mathbf{x}\_{t+1}) p(\mathbf{x}\_{t+1} | \mathbf{e}\_{1:t})$$
 is also a Gaussian distribution.

-???

-Explain how this is consistent with the previous slide.

 ---